-The skip of the boat off the light chop made for a jarring ride.
-Conversation was difficult, as well, but over the strain of the engines our guide, a feisty little filmmaker from Jakarta named German, leaned close and with a sweep of his arm pointed over the harbor.
+The skip of the boat off the light chop made for a jarring ride, while limiting conversation.
+But over the strain of the engines our guide, a feisty little filmmaker from Jakarta named German leaned close and with a sweep of his arm pointed over the harbor.

 “Pirates still work these waters on occasion,” he shouted to me over the drone of the engines, his long, jet-black hair flapping in the wind over his shoulder.

 Not sure I’d heard right, I hollered back, “What?!”

 “Pirates,” he confirmed while leaning even closer.